UGRiDUMass/ugriders.github.io/_posts/2016-12-01-Inteview_Tips.md

 When you end up finding a job that suits you, they will give you an exact description of what kind of skills or person that they're looking for.
 Make sure you either paraphrase or put down those exact skills inside your resume because that's how they know who to call.
 If there is a skill that you don't know, but it comes up a lot in many job descriptions.
 I would say put it in anyways!
 Just make sure to read up on that specific skill, start learning that skill, and be humble about your level of experience (e.g. I've used it once on a small project).

-Now you're talking to a recruiter or a manager, make sure you repeat all those keywords that you've read in the job description.
+Now you're talking to a recruiter or a hiring manager, make sure you repeat all those keywords that you've read in the job description.
 Also come up with a story of where you have implemented those skills whether it’s in a professional, academic, or recreational setting (hint: I've learned about this skill in UGRiD).
 Another friendly advice, the key is not to just answer all the question thrown at you.
 Try befriending the recruiter!
 If they ask you whether you have any questions, make sure you have a list prepared.
 If you don’t, try asking the recruiter about themselves. (e.g. what benefits has this company brought to you?
 Why or how did you become a manager?).
 They’ve spent all this time fixed on you, make them feel good by opening the conversation to them.
 Even if they forget everything about the interview, by the time it’s over they would at least remember that you were the person that ended it on a good note.

 **[Stand out] : When applying for jobs one of the most important things you can do is stand out from the rest of the crowd.
 You can do that by several ways:**